Memorial Flag Poles

 Our Memorial Services Program is designed to honor the veterans we serve in meaningful and impactful ways throughout the year.
 Each veteran’s gravesite is adorned with a 12x18 American flag, which flies proudly from Memorial Day through Independence Day and from Veterans Day to the New Year.

-On Memorial Day and Veterans Day, we place a single poppy flower at each veteran’s grave and in partnership with the Travis Manion Foundation lay patriot tokens.
-At Christmas we partner with Wreaths Across American to lay wreaths at each of our partner cemeteries.
+On Memorial and Veterans Day, volunteers place a single poppy at each veteran’s grave and in partnership with the Travis Manion Foundation’s Honor Project volunteers lay Remembrance Tokens.
+At Christmas we work with numerous volunteer organizations supporting Wreaths Across America at select WRRF partners cemeteries to lay wreaths for the Holiday.

-Through our Final Watch Ceremony, we honor POWs, KIAs/MIAs, Purple Heart, and Medal of Honor recipients by placing a wreath at their grave for three days on the anniversary of their death, symbolizing the three-volley salute (honoring their duty, sacrifice, and internal rest) before closing with Taps to mark their watch complete and ours continued.
+Through our Final Watch Ceremony, we honor POWs, KIAs/MIAs, Purple Heart, and Medal of Honor recipients by placing a wreath at their grave for three days on the anniversary of their death, symbolizing the three-volley salute (honoring their duty, sacrifice, and internal rest) before closing with Taps to commemorate that their watch is complete and ours continues.